Lumbini Zone

 Lumbini (लुम्बिनी अञ्चल) was one of the fourteen zones of Nepal until the restructure of zones to provinces.
-It is home to the Lumbini site, the birthplace of Siddhartha Gautama, who later became the historical Buddha and founder of the Buddhist philosophy.
+Within the zone is the city of Lumbini, widely believed to be the birthplace of Siddhartha Gautama, the founder of Buddhism and renowned as a major Buddhist pilgrimage site.
 The zone's headquarters was Butwal.

 Administrative subdivisions

 Lumbini was divided into six districts; since 2015 all five districts (plus the western half of Nawalparasi District) have been redesignated as part of Lumbini Province, while the eastern half of Nawalparasi District has been redesignated as part of Gandaki Province.